Affric Kintail WayHome » Hiking the Affric Kintail Way, Scotland

 Day III Drumnadrochit – Cannich

 ↔ 24.30 km ↑ 525 m ↓ 473 m GPX

 On the second day we start on the Affrick Kintail Way, a fully signposted, excellent cross-country route of 70 kilometers for hikers.
 Officially opened in 2015, the Affric Kintail Road runs from Drumnadrochit on the banks of Loch Ness, to Morvich in Kintail.
 The starting point makes it possible to connect with the Great Glen Way and with it a large part of Scotland’s long distance walking network.
 The end point at Morvich makes a link possible with the much more challenging and serious Cape Wrath Trail.

 We arrange some provisions in the small shop before we start.
 The first kilometers of the Affric Kintail Way immediately go up so we quickly get a nice view of the valley and Loch Meiklie.
-The trail then gradually descends over forest paths into the village of Cannich.
+Then the trail gradually descends over forest paths into the village of Cannich.

 The last 5 miles run completely over a busy road (A831) and are nothing short of unpleasant.
 For a moment the doubt strikes, is this the beautiful trip I had in mind?
-The first stage is in retrospect not worth the trouble and maybe just a connecting piece with the Great Glen Way.
+In retrospect the first stage is not worth the trouble and may be just a connecting piece with the Great Glen Way (see the info section for an update ↓).
 Fortunately, the rest of the trip will more than make up for the disappointment of the first hurdle.
 Arriving in Cannich we cross the Glass River and drink some glasses in the local pub, there is also a SPAR where we hit whiskey for the rest of the trip.

 Day IV Cannich – Loch Beinn a’ Mheadhoin